 This prolific plant can be harvested while in bloom (look for fields of yellow in late summer and autumn).
 Infuse the flowers with water for use as a facial tonic to control oily skin, or add them to a bath to firm skin and muscles.

-The antiseptic, slightly anesthetic and anti-bacterial properties of eucalyptus makes it useful for a variety of ailments.
+The antiseptic, slightly anesthetic and anti-bacterial properties of eucalyptus make it useful for a variety of ailments.
 The tincture can be used as a gargle for a sore throat and the oils can also be handy in treating burns and scrapes.
 Bugs don’t like the scent, so it is also an effective natural repellant.

 Soothe skin, particularly from bee stings and other insect bites, with plantain.
 These strappy-leafed weeds grow everywhere, and the tannins from a macerated leaf will take the sting away and calm the skin.

-Yarrow oil is useful for hair and skin care.
+Yarrow oil is useful for hair and skincare.
 It is an astringent that is helpful in balancing oily skin and scalps, and it stimulates new hair growth.
 Add yarrow to shampoo to promote a healthy scalp, strengthen your hair shaft, and treat split ends.

 7Rose + Lavender

-Rose, with its ability to improve blood and lymph circulation and lavender with its ability to provide relief from anxiety and stress by soothing the nerves are even more wonderful when used together.
+Rose, with its ability to improve blood and lymph circulation, and lavender with its ability to provide relief from anxiety and stress by soothing the nerves, are even more wonderful when used together.
 Use lavender and rose to get more sleep so that you can wake up happier.

 8St.
 John’s Wort